 Ladybird larvae are up to 12mm long and are greyish-black with variable amounts of orange-red or white markings.
 Some species of ladybird larvae have spiny bodies.
 A majority of species are predatory on aphids and other insects but some feed on mildews and a few species feed on plants.

 Hoverfly larvae are legless maggots with flattened, relatively broad bodies up to 12mm long.
 They often have semi-transparent bodies so internal structures, such as the gut, can be seen.
 There are more than 260 hoverfly species in Britain and just under half of them have larvae that feed on aphids.
+The green larvae of one species, Sphaerophoria rueppelli is available from some suppliers of biological controls.
 Adult hoverflies feed on nectar, honeydew and pollen and are useful pollinating insects.

 Lacewing larvae eat aphids and other small insects, which they seize with their curved jaws.
 They are up to 8mm long with tapered rear ends.
 Some lacewing larvae camouflage themselves by placing sucked-out aphid skins among the bristles on their upper surface.
 Adult lacewings have a similar diet to adult hoverflies.